 Master Books is publishing a new language arts curriculum, Language Lessons for a Living Education.
-Level 2 for second grade, is now available.
-Level 3 should be ready by the beginning of the Fall semester, and Level 4 before the end of the year.
+The second-grade book is now available.
+Levels 3 and 4 should be ready by the end of 2018.
 This series was written for Christian homeschoolers, with Christian content showing up sporadically in both reading material and exercises.

 Language Lessons for a Living Education is contained in one full-color book.
 A few pages of information at the beginning explain how the course works, and an answer key is at the back of the book.
 Children will write and draw directly in the book.
-Pages are perforated and three-hole-punched so they can easily be removed, completed, and stored in a binder.
+The perforated and three-hole-punched pages can easily be removed, completed, and stored in a binder.

 The course requires frequent interaction between parent and child.
-While you can work with a couple of children in the course at the same time, it requires too much individual interaction to work for a class group.
+While you can work with a couple of children in the course at the same time, it requires too much individual interaction to work for a group class.
 While parents need to teach the course, no advance preparation is needed, so it is easy to use—just open and go.

-Lessons are laid out for each week, with an opening activity for the first day plus an exercise for completion on each of five days.
+Lessons are laid out for each week with an opening activity, instruction, and an exercise for the first day and instruction and/or an exercise for each of the following four days.
 On the first day of every other week, the opening activity is reading a short story featuring two friends.
 Their adventures are featured in stories throughout the course.
-In the intervening weeks, opening activities are either a picture study or reading either a poem or a psalm.
+In the alternate weeks, the opening activity is either a picture study or reading a poem or a psalm.
 Stories, poems, and psalms are meant to be read aloud together by parent and child, with the child reading as much as he or she is able.
 In a unique twist, some of the easier lines have been highlighted to make it easy to identify lines children should be able to read with no trouble, but children can always read more.
 Questions almost always follow the reading or picture study.
 As mentioned above, questions tend toward comprehension, but they do include some open-ended questions such as, “What was the story about?” and “How does this picture make you feel?
 Why?”

-A lesson follows the opening activity for the first day, generally reviewing phonics and reading skills, and sometimes including memorization activities for scripture or a poem.
-Students will be memorizing 1 Corinthians 13 through the year, two verses at a time, but they will also memorize some poetry.
+The lesson following the opening activity for the first day generally reviews phonics and reading skills, and sometimes includes memorization activities for scripture or poetry.
+Students will be memorizing 1 Corinthians 13 throughout the year, two verses at a time.

 On the second and third days each week, students will study grammar and punctuation.
-Brief instruction is followed by exercises in a traditional fashion.
-But don’t miss pages 403 through 414 that present activities and games that you might use to reinforce reading skills and grammar in a more enjoyable fashion.
-Some require two or more players, but some can be used with just one child.
+Brief instruction is followed by exercises in a traditional fashion, but don’t miss pages 403 through 414 that present activities and games that you might use to reinforce reading skills and grammar in a more enjoyable fashion.
+Some activities and games require two or more players, but some can be used with just one child.
 These are not referenced within lessons, so it is up to you to determine when, how, or if to use them.
 Similarly, copywork on pages 427 through 442 can be used at your discretion.

 The fourth day shifts direction, asking students to create their own very short story, poem, or psalm.
 Frequently, they are also provided with space to draw a picture.
 Prompts in the form of scenarios and questions help children write or draw about a particular topic.
 Children might narrate their story aloud, and they might also write part of it on a few lines provided in the book.
 Parents can decide how much to help their children with written work.